grena/kork/README.md

-## Captain Kork
+# Captain Kork
 [![CircleCI](https://circleci.com/gh/grena/kork.svg?style=svg&circle-token=dc532632b2b44cc3bcf847ffcff731b7804c930e)](https://circleci.com/gh/grena/kork)

-**Captain Kork is survival & cooperative web based game.**
+**Captain Kork is a survival & cooperative web based game.**
-Based on a not-so-serious Sci-Fi universe, players will have to cooperate (but not that much), and try survive as many days as possible.
+Based on a not-so-serious Sci-Fi universe, players will have to cooperate (but not that much), and try to survive as many days as possible.

 ## Requirements